oxidane/tmuxomatic/README.md

 * **Size**: Sizes are expressed in exact characters, or contextually as percentages or multipliers
 * **Direction**: Cardinal directions (up, down, left, right), also used for windowgram and group edges

-Most flex commands combine one or more of these concepts to convey a visual expression.
-Take a look at the tutorial to see how these are used to easily manipulate a windowgram.
+Flex commands use these and other basic concepts to expand, contract, or otherwise modify a windowgram.

 ### Flex Tutorial